Events

 The backup lets you restore the database if errors are encountered during the conversion.

 The conversion process requires that an inventory close be performed on a date that is one day before the planned conversion date.
 This requirement helps ensure that back-dated transactions can't be entered during the transition period.
-If an inventory close hasn't yet been performed, you will be asked if you want to perform it as part of the conversion process.
+If an inventory close hasn't yet been performed, you'll be asked if you want to perform it as part of the conversion process.
 The conversion process handles one item at a time.
 It starts with the lowest items in a product structure, based on the item's low-level code.
 When an item has been successfully converted, its status in the conversion record is changed to Converted.
 If the conversion process is interrupted, any items that haven't been successfully converted will still have a status of Checked.
 Successful completion of the conversion process has the following effects: